MISP/misp-taxonomies/README.md

 Vocabulary for Event Recording and Incident Sharing is a format created by the [VERIS community](http://veriscommunity.net/).

+# Reserved Taxonomy

+The following taxonomy namespaces are reserved and used internally to MISP.

+- [galaxy](./galaxy/) mapping taxonomy with cluster:element:"value".
+- [misp](./misp/) internal misp namespace to influence tagged event or attribute from a MISP perspective.

 # How to contribute your taxonomy?

 It is quite easy.
 Create a JSON file describing your taxonomy as triple tags (e.g. check an existing one like [Admiralty Scale](./admiralty-scale)), create a directory matching your name space, put your machinetag file in the directory and pull your request.
 That's it.
 Everyone can benefit from your taxonomy and can be automatically enabled in information sharing tools like [MISP](https://www.github.com/MISP/MISP).